Jericho, Oxford: Community

 Jericho is served by a primary school, St Barnabas Primary School, a large primary school where over 50% speak English as a second language.
+Since 2011, parents and teaching staff from the parent teacher association (PTA) at the school have organised a wildly popular multi-terrain run called Run Jericho, which takes place in June every year.
+Run Jericho features a 1-mile children fun run, 5 km and 10 km run through Worcester College, the streets of Jericho, Port Meadow, Wolvercote and along the Thames River path.
+This is the largest fundraising event for St Barnabas Primary School with a message of inclusivity, encouraging healthy living and strengthening the community ties.
+Since 2023, St Barnabas Primary School, St Barnabas Church and the Jericho Community Association have joined efforts to create Jericho Fest with the Jericho Street Fair, Run Jericho and St Barnabas Day Mass all occurring in the same weekend in June.

-Appropriately for its biblical name, Jericho is also known for its iconic places of worship.
+Appropriately for its biblical name, Jericho is also known for its places of worship.
 The Church of England parish church is the Anglo-Catholic St Barnabas Church, next to the Oxford Canal.
 St Sepulchre's Cemetery lies off Walton Street, which has no associated church and has lost its chapel.
 The Albert Street Chapel (Reformed Baptist) is also in the neighbourhood.
 The Oxford Synagogue (one of the few in England with more than one denomination of Judaism worshipping in the same house) and the Oxford Jewish Centre are in Jericho.

 Castlemill Boatyard is a 160-year-old wharf on the canal in Jericho, previously owned by British Waterways and now closed.
 British Waterways sold the site to a company that subsequently went into administration.
 The land has been bought by a developer but has yet to be developed.
 The Jericho Wharf Trust has been negotiating with the developer to develop the site as a focus for community activities including a new boatyard and community centre.
 One member of the Jericho Wharf Trust is Jericho Community Boatyard Ltd which has been set up to restore services for Oxford boaters.